Job-madi/SeekHealth/README.md

 # Framework
 built using python
-used Google APIs
-hosted the bot on Google Cloud to keep it online 24/7
+Bot is hosted on Google Cloud to keep it online 24/7

 # Commands
 list of functional commands <br />